 CLEAN WATER SAVES LIVES

 Access to clean, safe water is a catalyst for change and the first step to elevating communities from a cycle of sickness and poverty to one of health and hope.

 Imagine a world where everyone has access to clean water… where mothers can provide safe water to their children… where sickness doesn’t rob those children of their education and childhood.
-Imagine a world where money doesn’t have to be spent purchasing medication for preventable diseases, but is, instead, spent feeding their children.
-Imagine a world where parents can feel healthy enough to work and earn a living so they can help change their world for the better.
+Imagine a world where money doesn’t have to be spent purchasing medication for preventable diseases but is spent feeding or educating their children.
+Imagine a world where parents can feel healthy enough to work and earn a living to help change their world for the better.

 for sustainable development

 On September 25, 2015, 193 world leaders committed to 17 Global Goals and to achieve these extraordinary things in the next 15 years.
 End extreme poverty.
 Fight inequality & injustice.
 Protect our planet.
 The United Nation’s Global Goals for sustainable development could get these things done.
 In all countries.
 For all people.